stdevel/vro-stuff/projects/SimplePamREST/README.md

 # SimplePamREST
 This is a simple REST application written in Python, powered by [Flask](http://flask.pocoo.org).
 It can be used to manage passwords including IDs, names, descriptions, hostnames, usernames and passwords - wow such functionality.
 It also offers a shitty web interface for managing those information.
-This application is used in a workflow to access an external REST application (*link will follow soon*).
 This project is part of a tutorial about binding web applications to VMware vRealize Orchestrator using plug-ins or dynamic types (*blog link will follow soon*).
+Please, don't use this for something else than demonstration purposes - you really might want to have encryption for your passwords and so on.

 # Docker container
 In case you're too lazy to set-up everything on your own, go ahead with Docker.